Women’s basketball nearly nets victory for the season’s end

 While the Olympians never overtook the Jaguars’ score, the team made great strides compared to their last game with the Jaguars, which ended in a 35-point loss.

 Despite their losses, James was hopeful for the next season.
-Since all her players were freshmen, she said, they’ll be playing together again.
+Since almost all her players were freshmen, she said they’ll be playing together again.
 James pointed out that Southwestern was No. 1 in the Pacific Coast Athletic Conference — “I’ll take this loss,” she said.

 During the halftime break, the Mesa team had taken a few minutes to celebrate the coming graduation of power forward Melissa Craven.
 According to James, the sophomore player made the last basketball season possible by becoming the fifth player on the team.
 Craven was presented with a framed jersey and a bouquet of flowers.
 “She’s come a long way,” James said, and added, “She will be missed.”